Why We Shouldn’t Exclude Fat from Our Diets

 Triglycerides and cholesterol are two essential fatty acids that our bodies can’t produce on their own, and they insulate us, protect our organs, and store energy needed for exercise and everyday activities.
 Triglycerides can hold twice as many calories as carbohydrates and proteins, and they can be found in a variety of foods, including fruit, pork, starchy vegetables, and oily fish.

 Since the important vitamins A, D, E, and K are fat-soluble vitamins, consuming them with fats we find in certain foods helps us to absorb these vitamins into the body.

 Vitamin A is good for your vision and skin, and it helps your body defend itself from illness and infection.
-Eggs, fish, milk, yogurt and cheese are all sources of Vitamin A. Vitamin E also helps maintain healthy skin and strengthens the immune system.
-You can find vitamin E in plant oils, nuts, and seeds.
+Vitamin E also helps maintain healthy skin and strengthens the immune system.
+You can find vitamin A in fish, and vitamin E in plant oils, nuts, and seeds.

 Vitamin D regulates nutrients that keep our bones, teeth, and muscles healthy.
 An insufficient amount of vitamin D in a person’s diet can lead to serious issues, such as osteomalacia, or softening of the bones.
-A good way to maintain healthy levels of vitamin D is to get plenty of sunlight.
-Vitamin D can also be found in fish, eggs, and red meat.
+A good way to maintain healthy levels of vitamin D is to get plenty of sunlight, and by eating fish, eggs, and red meat.

 Different Types of Fat

 When learning about fat, we should recognize the differences between the kinds of fat in the food we eat.
 The three most common in our diet are saturated fat, monounsaturated fat, and polyunsaturated fat.